R5D4/dark_forest/README.md

   * One action per character per turn, alternating turns

 ## Planned Features
+2. Gameplay
+  * More coherent behaviour model for the boss based on its backstory
+  * Environmental features have bigger impact on gameplay
 4. Map/Environment
+  * Time limit to story mode
+  * Phases of the moon and weather
   * More coherent environment generation (rivers connect across scenes, etc.)
   * More environments (currently only mixed forest)
-  * Weather (includes phase of the moon)
-2. Gameplay
-  * More realistic behaviour model for the boss (based on real-life wild boars)
-  * Environmental features have bigger impact on gameplay
 1. Flavour text (descriptions)
   * Extract all flavour text into own file
   * Expand on descriptions